International Conference on Education and the Holocaust

 In Ukraine, the Babi Yar Memorial Center, the Holodomor Research and Education Center, Odessa National University, Taras Shevchenko National University and Dnipro National University cooperated to hold a workshop in Kyiv to discuss memorial challenges regarding the Holocaust in Ukraine and their lessons for other cases in Ukrainian history.
 The workshop was held in November 2018 and brought together specialists in memorializing traumatic pasts, individuals responsible for implementing memory policy, academics, professors, artists, civil servants, civil and human rights NGO activists, and memorial/museum staff.
 Learn more.

-Projects completed as part of the 2015 ICEH
+Projects implemented as part of the 2015 ICEH

 - Chile: Organization of teacher trainings on education about the Holocaust and human rights